Coluche: Legacy

 Coming from a working-class family and a background of grinding poverty, Coluche fought for equality between citizens.
 A law known as the Loi Coluche (Coluche law) was passed in 1988, allowing large tax deductions (up to 75% in some cases) for individuals or businesses that donate to specified aid agencies.

 The Restaurants du Cœur remain a particularly active charity in France.
 Coluche's ex-wife Véronique, who had remained close to him following their divorce, became the charity's manager after his death and remained involved with it until her own death in 2018.

 The main-belt asteroid 170906 Coluche, discovered by Swiss astronomer Michel Ory in 2004, was named after Coluche.

 In 2008, Antoine de Caunes directed the biographical film Coluche : l'histoire d'un mec, relating the events surrounding Coluche's bid for the French presidency in 1981 and starring François-Xavier Demaison as Coluche.

-There are statues of Coluche in his home quarter of Montrouge (suburb of Paris), unveiled in March 2011 (a bronze statue of Coluche, dressed with his trademark striped dungaree), and in Le Vigan, Gard in the south of France.
+In March 2011, a bronze statue of Coluche, dressed in his trademark striped dungarees, was unveiled in his hometown of Montrouge (suburb of Paris).
+There is another statue of him in Le Vigan, Gard in the south of France.
 Numerous theatres, schools and social spaces bear his name all over France.
 A Place Coluche (Coluche Square) was inaugurated in 2006 in Paris' 14th arrondissement, close to his former home.

-In October 2016, the Hôtel de ville de Paris (5, rue de Lobau) opened an exhibition marking the 30th anniversary of his death.
-It focuses on his radio and movie career up to his announcement of his presidential candidacy.
-It ran through 7 January 2017.
+On the occasion of the 30th anniversary of his death, an exhibition about Coluche was held at Paris City Hall from 6 October 2016 to 14 January 2017.
+It focused on his radio and movie career up to his announcement of his presidential candidacy.

-Coluche, who was a poor manager of his own finances, left 6,1 million francs in debt at the time of his death.
+A poor manager of his own finances, Coluche left 6,1 million francs in debt at the time of his death.
 His ex-wife Véronique refused the succession and sold the rights to his most famous comedy sketches, which she had obtained upon divorce, to Coluche's former agent Paul Lederman for 1,5 million.
 As Coluche's sons Romain and Marius reached adulthood, they accused Lederman of misappropriating the rights to their father's work and of falsifying documents.
 In 1991, they sued him over the rights, engaging in a protracted legal battle.
 Romain and Marius Colucci eventually prevailed in court in 2019, following 28 years of dispute.